celo-org/celo-blockchain/README.md

 ### Submitting an issue

-If you come across a bug, you can run `geth bug` to open a GitHub issue draft with pre-filled system information.
-If you are using a Docker image, you can run this command using `docker run -it <image> bug`.
+If you come across a bug, pleas open a [GitHub issue](https://github.com/celo-org/celo-blockchain/issues/new) with information about your build and what happened.

 ### CI Testing and automerge